 With a few exceptions, contracts entered into by minors are not enforceable and may be rescinded.
-Contracts of necessity, like food or shelter, are typically binding despite having been entered into by a minor.
-Minors may also be able to enter contracts for educational purposes (§ 743.05, Fla.
-Stat.) or, in some circumstances, under the…Details
+However, contracts of necessity, like food or shelter, are typically binding despite having been entered into by a minor.
+Minors may also be able to enter contracts for educational purposes or, in some circumstances, under the “Home, Farm and…Details

 If a problem arises, a written contract would offer proof of the agreed-upon terms and conditions between the people making the contract (parties).
 This may be beneficial in a court of law.
 With some exceptions, a court may not accept evidence about oral terms of the contract if there is a written contract that is…Details

 Read the contract carefully and make sure you understand all of it, cross out any parts that are not what you agreed to and write in the parts of the agreement you want that do not appear in the written contract.
-Initial the changes and have the other party do the same.
-Do not sign…Details
+Initial the changes and have the other party do the same to indicate his/her…Details

 If you fail to complete the contract or miss payments, without a legal basis to do so, you can be sued.
 You will be given a chance to defend yourself and the court will then determine if the claim brought against you is valid under the circumstances.
 If it is valid, you may have to…Details